Morgul/omega-models/Readme.md

 Currently, the only backends that exist are the two built into Omega Models itself.
 Those are:
 * `nedb` - A lightweight, node.js in-memory or file backed database that implements a subset of MongoDB's api.
 Highly recommended.
-* `nosql` - A node.js flat-file backed database that should be good for development, or lightweight use.
-(Considered on par with sqlite.)
 * `mock` - A mocked backend, used for unit tests.

 See [here](https://github.com/Morgul/omega-models/blob/master/omega-models.js#L80) for how they're exposed.